 The BMW 3 Series GT is a more practical version of the 3 Series and rivals the Audi A5 Sportback

-BMW has actually set the 3 Series GT up to be a more comfortable car than the standard 3 Series, so you'll find it's not quite as sharp to drive.
-We've only tried models with the optional £750 adaptive dampers, and these work well to give a very soft ride in Comfort mode.
-Switch them to Sport and the whole car tightens up, giving you much more confidence in the steering and a little more agility through the bends.
-The longer body, increased weight and higher centre of gravity mean it never feels as sharp as either the 3 Series saloon or Touring, but the rear-wheel-drive chassis and accurate steering ensure the 3 GT is still more fun to drive than most cars of this size.
-Of the engine choices, the 320d makes the most sense, offering acceleration from 0-62mph in 7.9 seconds with fuel economy of 57.6mpg.
+Of the engine choices, the diesel-powered 320d makes the most sense, offering acceleration from 0-62mph in 7.9 seconds with claimed fuel economy of 57.6mpg.
 The engine is a little bit too noisy at idle but does improve at speed.
 If you don't do many miles, the quieter and smoother revving petrol engines may be a better bet.
-You can choose from the 320i, 328i or 335i, though the 328i with its 242bhp output and up to 44mpg efficiency offers the best blend of performance and economy.
-This 2.0-litre turbo engine works well with BMW's excellent eight-speed sport automatic gearbox, which is one of the best autos in the business and well worth the £1,660.
+You can choose from the four-cylinder 320i and 328i or the silky smooth six-cylinder 335i, though the 328i with its 242bhp output and up to 44mpg efficiency offers the best blend of performance and economy.

 The most efficient 3 Series GT you can buy is the 318d model, which manages 62.8mpg with the six-speed manual gearbox fitted.
 That also equates to 119g/km of CO2.
 The petrol models aren't particularly far behind, with the entry-level 320i capable of 45.6mpg, and with CO2 emissions of 145g/km.
 That's good news for company car buyers, with the 320i and 318d models both performing well when it comes to Benefit in Kind.
 It also means a fairly low road tax bill for private buyers.